The Best Wines for Your Thanksgiving Feast

 PAIR WITH: Pork >> If you’re serving pork, you’ll want something that’s complementary—not competitive.
 For a foolproof pair, serve our Stuffed Crown Roast With Apple and Herbs or Pork Tenderloin With Vidalia Onion Fig Sauce with this creamy chardonnay.

-Hailing from Napa Valley wine country, this medium-body and mildly oaked sauvignon blanc is perfect for family gatherings.
+Savor flavors of lemon curd, peach, white grapefruit and a touch of stone fruit and citrus.
 Flavors of fruit, herbs and citrus create a balanced taste that goes seamlessly with shellfish.